ibenguir/mixim_pets/README.md

 Instructions for Reproduction the exact graphs in the paper:
     In order to reproduce the graphs of Fig5, Fig6, Fig7, Fig8 and Fig9, there are 3 steps: (1) Initialize the parameters in ConfigFile.ini (2) run the main function (3) plot the result.

+All the changes in each configuration happen in ConfigFile or main.py.
+For this reason we have included under each subfolder, these files with the corresponding parameters.
+One can simply replace main.py and ConfigFile.ini under the main Scripts folder.

 For each graph:

     read README.md under each subfolder